binyamin/dg-webring/.github/ISSUE_TEMPLATE/new-member.md

 ---

+Hey, welcome to the club! 🍻

-Please write your name and the url of your garden.
-If there's an rss feed, you can add that as well.
+To get started, please write your name, and link to your digital garden.
+If there's an rss feed, you can put that as well.